ART

 Biography & Basic Information:

-The image under consideration was created in the time span of 1996-1998 as stated by Myarticles.
-The overall situation of this period relates to the end of the cold war, and the world was preparing towards a single power ambiguity.
-In other words, confusion and hesitant phase in world affairs were dominated when Mariko Mori created this masterpiece.
-She is a renowned multidisciplinary artist for her matchless works around the globe, having her origin roots in Japan.
-She is well versed in her photographs along with videography (Weilandt & Joerdis).
+The image under consideration was created in the time span of 1996-1998, as stated by Myarticles.
+The overall situation of this period relates to the end of the Cold War, and the world was preparing towards a single-power ambiguity.
+In other words, the confusion and hesitant phase in world affairs were dominated when Mariko Mori created this masterpiece.
+She is a renowned multidisciplinary artist for her matchless works around the globe, and her origins are in Japan.
+She is well-versed in her photographs and videography (Weilandt & Joerdis).
 Her works mainly depict and explore technology themes embedded with spirituality.
-Most of her early works revolve around Japanese culture and ancient history enveloped with a futuristic and spiritual sense.
+Most of her early works revolve around Japanese culture and ancient history, enveloped with a futuristic and spiritual sense.

 However, the “Mirror of Water” was photographed in a cave located in France.
-It is a representation through the water of a time span of millions of years.
-The image looks like to suggest continuity of life with multiple phases by using the artist’s image at multiple places.
-The mirror of water is the most outstanding artwork with a mixture of multiple features.
+It is a representation through the water of a time span of millions.
+The image suggests continuity of life with multiple phases by using the artist’s image in multiple places.
+The Mirror of Water is the most outstanding artwork with a mixture of multiple features.

 Formal Analysis of Image:

-Moreover, the photograph is the combination of multiple colors along with the features of every minute to vast canvas and deeply thought-provoking.
-The color combination depicts the earthly environment at the initial phases of natural harmony along with the white-dressed human being.
-The white-dressed creature shows the deep sense of spirit world those lands on the earth with piousness and innocence as her primary characteristics.
+Moreover, the photograph is a combination of multiple colours along with the features of every minute to vast canvas and deeply thought-provoking.
+The colour combination depicts the earthly environment during the initial phases of natural harmony, along with the white-dressed human being.
+The white-dressed creature shows a deep sense of the spirit world of those lands on the earth, with piousness and innocence as her primary characteristics.
 The dynamic and static water, along with the duplex, a triple face of human spirits, are shown with the ups and downs positions.
-These high or low positions are, in fact, depiction of human life with multiple circumstances with low and high moral or maybe status in the society or more profound sense depicts the spiritual voyage of sprits according to their piousness and performance on this soil-filled earth.
+These high or low positions are, in fact, depictions of human life with multiple circumstances with low and high morals or maybe status in society or, in a more profound sense, depict the spiritual voyage of spirits according to their piousness and performance on this soil-filled earth.

 Moreover, various social, cultural and historical aspect and their respective impacts are shown in the picture.
-Historically, it depicts the origin of life on earth in ancient times in alliance with the social life with multiple status quo.
-Their impacts are out of bound of time.
-For example, the rise of humanity is shown as the scientific and technological development with the passage of time concerning the high and low position of portrait throughout the photograph.
+Historically, it depicts the origin of life on earth in ancient times in alliance with the social life with multiple status quos.
+Their impacts are out of bounds of time.
+For example, the rise of humanity is shown as the scientific and technological development with the passage of time concerning the high and low position of the portrait throughout the photograph.

 Comparative Analysis & Conclusion: